 our band’s formation is not stable: since coming up with the name, in 2009, an ever-changing line up of extremely talented Lisbon-based band members and guest musicians play songs written by yours truly – Francisca Cortesão, aka Minta herself – and coaxed into shape by Mariana Ricardo, who has produced all of our recordings.

-our upcoming record, Demolition Derby (2021), follows Slow (2016) and its companion Row EP (2017), Olympia and the self-titled 2009 release Minta & The Brook Trout as the fourth LP in our discography, which also includes a live album made with friends on a cold December night in 2010 (Carnide, 2010), and a covers EP of songs Out Of Washington State (2013).
+our new record, Demolition Derby (2021), follows Slow (2016) and its companion Row EP (2017), Olympia and the self-titled 2009 release Minta & The Brook Trout as the fourth LP in our discography, which also includes a live album made with friends on a cold December night in 2010 (Carnide, 2010), and a covers EP of songs Out Of Washington State (2013).

 has also written songs for other Portuguese artists.
 Cristina Branco recently released “Delicadeza” as the advance single of her album Eva.
 Along with Afonso Cabral, Cortesão wrote the unexpected hit “Anda Estragar-me Os Planos”, originally sung by Joana Barra Vaz and since reinterpreted by Salvador Sobral (who included a version in his 2019 album Paris Lisboa), Afonso Cabral himself, and Tim Bernardes, among others. beyond Minta & The Brook Trout, she currently plays with They’re Heading West, Bruno Pernadas, Lena D’Água, and rapper Capicua and guitarist Pedro Geraldes’ children’s music project Mão Verde as well as in Mais Alto!, a concert for children and teenagers which covers protest songs (in the broadest sense of the term), put into context by Planeta Tangerina’s Isabel Minhós Martins. besides working as a musician and songwriter, Francisca Cortesão is a translator.